ryanstout/stoutlang/README.md

 "If I had asked people what they wanted, they would have said a faster Python" - Me, at some point

+## Update Nov 2024

+StoutLang was an experimental language to build a language with a practical and easy to use (mostly hidden) effect type system.
+The goal was to be AOT compiled to LLVM, TypeScript looking syntax, Statically linked, and automatically parallelized.

+I made some good headways, but decided to pivot to some more immediate opportunities.
+Hopefully I can revisit some day.

 ## Learn

 New to StoutLang?
 [Start Here](https://github.com/ryanstout/stoutlang/blob/master/docs/overview.md)